JasperFx/lamar/documentation/documentation/ioc/working-with-enumerable-types.md

-While you can certainly use *any* `IEnumerable` type as a plugin type with your own explicit configuration, StructureMap has *some* built in support for these specific enumerable types:
+While you can certainly use *any* `IEnumerable` type as a plugin type with your own explicit configuration, Lamar has *some* built in support for these specific enumerable types:

 1. `IEnumerable<T>`
 1. `IList<T>`